 If your business ships product, you need to become familiar with your shipping options, both to save your company money and to optimize your delivery.
 While it seems simple enough at face value, it might come as a bit of a surprise to learn that there are many options for getting your product from A to B in a timely fashion, even if you’re just focusing on ground shipping.

 In this post, we will go over one of those ground shipping options — LTL shipping, including in what situations it might be a good option for your business, and then discuss the different carriers and the potential advantages of choosing an LTL carrier over an TL carrier.

 Confused yet?
 Don’t worry — we’ll explain everything!
 First, let’s help you get a better grasp on what exactly LTL shipping means.

 What Is LTL Shipping?

 When your company ships product, it is sent to its destination either by air, rail, water, or truck, or sometimes a combination therein.
 Here in the United States, shipping via ground generally is a lower-cost option, and offers great flexibility.
 It is also generally faster and than using a train because your shipment will not depend upon the railroad schedule.

-When it comes to shipping product via truck, most freight carriers in the U.S. will offer two options: FTL, or Full Truckload service, and LTL, which stands for Less Than Truckload shipments.
-As their names would suggest, an FTL carrier takes a full container of product from one company, while LTL involves moving goods from different businesses on one truck.
-Sharing the truck load offers companies a cheaper option for shipping vs. using an FTL carrier.
+When it comes to shipping product via truck, most freight carriers in the U.S. will offer two options: TL, or Full Truckload service, and LTL, which stands for Less Than Truckload shipments.
+As their names would suggest, an TL carrier takes a full container of product from one company, while LTL involves moving goods from different businesses on one truck.
+Sharing the truck load offers companies a cheaper option for shipping vs. using an TL carrier.